 If victims have decision-making capacity, they should help determine their own intervention.
 If they do not, the interdisciplinary team, ideally with a guardian or objective conservator, should make most decisions.
 Decisions are based on the severity of the violence, the victim’s previous lifestyle choices, and legal ramifications.
 Often, there is no single correct decision; each case must be carefully monitored.

 As members of the interdisciplinary team, nurses and social workers can help prevent elder abuse and monitor the results of interventions.
-A nurse, social worker, or both can be appointed as coordinator to ensure that pertinent information is accurately recorded, that relevant parties are contacted and kept informed, and that necessary care is available 24 h/day.
+A nurse, social worker, or both can be appointed as coordinator to ensure that pertinent information is accurately recorded, that relevant parties are contacted and kept informed, and that necessary care is available 24 hours a day.

 In-service education about elder abuse should be offered to all nurses and social workers annually.
 In some states, education about child abuse is mandatory for physician, nursing, and social work licensure.
 However, mandated professional education on elder abuse is established in just a few states.